 The testing, manufacturing and marketing of consumer products by the Company entail an inherent risk that product liability claims will be asserted against the Company.
 The Company maintains product liability insurance coverage for claims arising from the use of its products.
-The coverage amount is currently \$10 million for FHC's consumer health care product.
+The coverage amount is currently \$10 million for FC2 and PREBOOST®.